Policies

 Options:

-: The field name containing the user foreign key (default: 'user')operation
+- user_field: The field name containing the user foreign key (default: 'user')

-: SQL operation (ALL, SELECT, INSERT, UPDATE, DELETE)permissive
+- operation: SQL operation (ALL, SELECT, INSERT, UPDATE, DELETE)

 TenantPolicy